Learning Multimodal Embeddings for Traffic Accident Prediction and Causal Estimation: Methodology

 \subsection{Dataset Collection}

 The dataset is assembled in several stages.
-We begin by constructing road network graphs for six states, followed by the collection of high-resolution satellite images that are spatially aligned with the road graph.
+We begin by constructing road network graphs for six states, then collect high-resolution satellite images spatially aligned with these road graphs.
 Finally, we collect historical traffic accident records from official sources and align them with both the road network and satellite images.

 \textbf{Road network.} For each state, we construct a detailed road network graph based on data obtained from OpenStreetMap (OSM).\footnote{Notice that the original data from OSM divides one edge into several parts.
 Instead, we have preprocessed the raw data to combine the parts into a single edge.
-The volume statistic is low due to the large number of residential roads in the data.
+The volume statistic is low because the data includes many residential roads.
 See Figure \ref{fig_road_count} for an illustration of the distribution of different types of roads.} The road network encompasses five major categories of roadways: city streets, county roads, neighborhood streets, tract roads, and urbanized area roads, ensuring comprehensive spatial coverage across diverse geographic and administrative regions.

-Each road segment in the network is represented as a directed edge defined by a start node and an end node, and is annotated with metadata including the road name, whether the segment is one-way, which road type it is, and the physical length of the segment in meters.
+Each road segment in the network is represented as a directed edge defined by a start node and an end node, and is annotated with metadata including the road name, whether the segment is one-way, the road type, and the segment's physical length in meters.
 This representation captures both the structural and functional aspects of the road infrastructure.

 Each node in the graph corresponds to a specific geospatial point, uniquely identified by a \texttt{node\_id}.
 It is associated with precise latitude and longitude coordinates.
 These nodes typically represent road intersections or endpoints, serving as key units for spatial reasoning and image alignment.
 See Table \ref{tab_graph_dataset_statistic} for an overview of the network statistics.